Social Traders staff are a diverse group with an impressive array of professional skills and expertise.

 Mark has Bachelor of Arts from Monash University, a Graduate Diploma in Education and a Graduate Diploma in Urban Policy and Planning from RMIT.

 Lisa has extensive experience in management consulting across commercial, community and social enterprise sectors, having worked in the Strategy Group at Accenture, as well as directly consulting to non-profit organisations and social enterprises.
-Lisa has worked with numerous boards and management teams on the development of strategic plans, national growth strategies and merger evaluation and implementation.
+Lisa has worked with numerous boards and management teams on the development of strategic plans.

 Katherine joined Social Traders in February 2012.
 Katherine leads the business development and strategic planning work for Social Traders.
 She also provides support and advice to social enterprises and government stakeholders.
 Key projects include social enterprise consulting to the New South Wales Department of Family and Community Services around social enterprise funding and support models.